This post was last updated on April 1st, 2021 at 12:15 pm

 How to Get to Maafushi

-Maafushi is a 2.5-hour boat ride from Malé.
+Maafushi is a 90-minute boat ride from Malé with the local ferry.
 There are two ways to get to Maafushi.
 You can arrange a speedboat through your accommodation to pick you up at the airport and take you to Maafushi.
-However, this is pricey because a boat costs $150.
+However, this is pricey because booking a speedboat through your accommodation can cost up to $150.
 If you are with several people you can share the costs.

 This option is especially useful if you want to save time or if you land in the evening or on Friday (when there are no more local ferries).
 Another option is with the local ferry.
 This takes a little longer but is a lot cheaper.